Non-signaling boxes and quantum logics: Outlook

-From the point of view of above analysis we see how (2,2)-box world emerges.
+The presented analysis shows how (2,2)-box world emerges.
 We start with the classical logic over 16-element phase space.
 Then we carefully select 82 propositions in a way that will allow us to interpret resulting structure in terms of a system composed of two subsystems.
 In particular, we need to preserve compatibility between questions that we want to assign to different components (in the sense that questions are compatible whenever they span a Boolean algebra).
 As a result we obtain an orthomodular poset $\mathcal L$ (the order is induced by the order of classical logic).
 Finally, we take all possible probability measures as admissible states.
-Due to the link between probability and logic in this way we obtained a generalized probability theory.
-One of the features of this theory is violation of Tsirelson bound of quantum probability theory.
+In this way, due to the link between probability and logic, we obtain a generalized probability theory.
+One of the features of this theory is violation of Tsirelson bound of the quantum probability theory.

-This perspective ``hides'' non-signalling condition (P3) in the appropriate selection of 82 propositions from classical logic.
-This can possibly help to define non-signaling boxes that consist of more than two boxes, as now our main concern is compatibility of certain questions: the notion which has clear meaning in any orthomodular poset.
+This perspective ``hides'' the non-signaling condition (P3) in the appropriate selection of 82 propositions from classical logic.
+This can possibly help to define non-signaling systems that consist of more than two boxes, as now our main concern is compatibility of certain questions: the notion which has clear meaning in any orthomodular poset.

-Moreover, presented link between non-signalling theories and quantum logics can shed new light on problem of describing composite systems in the language of quantum logics (as far as Author knows, there is no unique or canonical way to build up logic of composite systems from logics of components).
+Moreover, presented link between non-signaling theories and quantum logics can shed new light on the problem of describing composite systems in the language of quantum logics (as far as Authors know, there is no unique or canonical way to build the logic of composite systems from logics of components, cf.~Refs.~\cite{ptak1991orthomodular,dvurecenskij2000new}).
 The first step in this direction would be identification of how the (2,2)-box world logic arise from very simple logics of separate boxes.

-Finally, described relation also suggests that other examples of quantum logics studied in the literature can exhibit violation of Tsirelson bound.
+Authors are not aware of any prior results related to the violation of Tsirelson bound in the framework of quantum logics.
+The presented analysis suggests that other examples of quantum logics studied in the literature can exhibit violation of Tsirelson bound.
 These could provide new and interesting models for quantum information theory.
-On the other hand it is interesting to examine how compliance with Tsireslon bound for orthomodular lattice is related to the property of being a projection lattice of some von Neumann algebra.
+It is also interesting to examine how compliance with Tsireslon bound for an orthomodular lattice is related to the property of being a projection lattice of some von Neumann algebra.